My-Wine-Cellar/my-wine-cellar.github.io/screenshots.md

 ![sc6](/images/sc6.png)

-Note, that the screenshots may not represent the all of the information on the page in question.
+Note, that the screenshots may not represent all of the information on the page in question.